ddev/ddev/docs/content/users/usage/database-management.md

 You can easily create and populate additional databases.
 For example, `ddev import-db --database=backend --file=backend.sql.gz` will create the database named `backend` with permissions for that same `db` user and import from the `backend.sql.gz` dumpfile.

+To create an empty, extra database for later usage, simply create an empty file with `touch dummy_db.sql` and import it with `ddev import-db --database=civicrm_db --file=dummy_db.sql`.
+This creates an empty database named `civicrm_db`, with permissions for the `db` user.

 You can export in the same way: `ddev export-db -f mysite.sql.gz` will export your default database (`db`). `ddev export-db --database=backend -f backend-export.sql.gz` will dump the database named `backend`.

 ## Snapshots